tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 828ebf503926b7c1b8b07c1995b4ca818814b404  reference.rev.2.bt2
 ```

-The output above lists identifers and the relative paths of all the files in
+The output above lists identifiers and the relative paths of all the files in
 the dataset.
-In dtool terminolgy the files in a dataset are referred to as
+In dtool terminology the files in a dataset are referred to as
-items.
+*items*.

 It is also possible to get administrative and structural metadata from a dataset.
 This can be done using the ``dtool summary`` command.